tngo0508/tngo0508.github.io/_posts/2026-3-5-ef-core-mastery.md

 toc_sticky: true
 classes: wide
 tags:
+  - .NET
+  - Architecture
   - C#
-  - .NET
-  - Entity Framework Core
+  - EF Core
   - Performance
-  - Architecture
 ---

 Entity Framework Core (EF Core) is the standard ORM for .NET applications.
 While easy to start with, mastering its advanced configurations and performance optimizations is key for senior-level development.